Subscribe to stay updated

-The Middle Eastern cosmetics market is a little different, as the retail cosmetics market dominates.
+The Middle Eastern cosmetics demographic is a little different, as the retail sector dominates.
 Customers prefer to go in-store and try before they buy.

 What’s important to people, not just from a purchasing point of view, but from a cultural point of view, is different all over the world.

-Adapting your beauty marketing message to the target audience is critical to get that product-market fit.
+Adapting your digital marketing campaign message to the target audience is critical to get that product-market fit.

-For example, custom cosmetic packaging that's bright and in-your-face may resonate with the younger generation in the North American market.
+For example, custom cosmetic packaging that's bright and in-your-face may resonate with the younger generation in North America.

-Still, in Asia, where quality is paramount, a stepped-back, minimalist look may appeal to more customers.
+Still, in Asia, where the importance of quality cannot be understated, a stepped-back, minimalist look may appeal to more customers.

 Without a doubt, the product is the most important part here.

 In 2013, Nike launched a range of Pacific-Island inspired activewear.